I have been thinking a lot lately about how not to be a zombie.

 But there is something uniquely dreadful about zombies.

-I would argue that if most people were given the choice of being a vampire or ghost or Medusa or a zombie (if the person didn’t have a choice about becoming a monster), most people would choose to become almost any other monster besides a zombie.
+I would argue that if most people were given the choice of being a vampire, ghost, Medusa or a zombie, most people would choose to become almost any other monster besides a zombie.

 Zombies are scarier than vampires.